-The wellbeing team works closely with students, staff, family/carers and external support agencies in an attempt to offer holistic wellbeing for learning support to enhance connectedness to school and academic engagement.
-There are many facets of wellbeing for learning that are utilised to cater for students including ongoing case management from a wellbeing team member, wellbeing summaries, engagement with proactive programs, engagement with external supports, and liaising with staff to offer tailored support.
+The Wellbeing Team works closely with students, family/carer, staff and external supports to offer holistic wellbeing for learning support to enhance connectedness and belonging to school and further academic engagement.
+The wellbeing for learning framework consists of a case management framework, wellbeing summaries, engagement with external supports, proactive programs and liaising with staff to offer tailored supports.